 It might help you to think about test prep along a continuum, from least to most intensive.
 The less intensive (and less expensive) approach is to work on your own with one or more prep guides, perhaps in conjunction with some online resources.
 This requires a lot of self-direction and motivation.

 You'll want to plan on 20 to 30 minutes every day or so, for several months in advance of a test date.
 You can set aside half-hour blocks to take practice tests, and even take a weekend day to take a full exam.
 After self scoring these tests, you can work on the areas that gave you the most trouble.
 Even if you plan to explore more intensive options, this is a good way to get a head start.
+For some tests you can take that you won't have to self score, check out the free practice tests available here at Peterson's for the SAT, ACT, and PSAT.

 The classroom test preparation option